Skip to main content

 node load.mjs

-1. Sign into Google Sheets and open the "test from NodeJS" shared document.
+1. Sign into Google Sheets and open the "SheetJS Test" shared document.
 It should show a list of Presidents, matching the contents of the test file.

 Export Data to XLSB